ory/.github/profile/README.md

  [Google's Zanzibar](https://research.google/pubs/pub48190/) research paper, an infinitely scalable and blazing fast authorization and permission service.
  Think RBAC on globally distributed steroids.

-## Ory Cloud

-The best place to run Ory software is in [Ory Cloud](https://www.ory.sh/?utm_source=github&utm_medium=banner&utm_campaign=org-readme).
-With Ory Cloud, you do not need to worry about getting things to work in Docker, Kubernetes, scalability, latency, applying security patches in time, or legal risk.
-Ory Cloud also offers user and administrative interfaces, helping your non-developer colleagues to also administrate users, permissions, OAuth2, and more!

-**Try Ory Cloud now, [free for developers](https://console.ory.sh/registration?utm_source=github&utm_medium=banner&utm_campaign=org-readme) forever, no credit card required!
-Or if you are a Start Up take the opportunity to get [Ory Cloud's Start Up plan free for the first year](https://share-eu1.hsforms.com/1KWJxgKzNQWOjR9r5blC41wextgn)!**

 ## Get Started